oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `result` object:

     - Change the type of the `graphs` property from `object` with `graph`-valued properties to `graph[]`, unique, minItems: 0, default: empty array.
+    - Change the type of the `graphTraversals` property from `object` with `graphTraversal`-valued properties to `graphTraversal[]`, unique, minItems: 0, default: empty array.

     In the `graphTraversal` object: